There are two stages:

 The Faculty Office does not itself offer any bespoke courses nor has it accredited any particular provider for the academic stage of training.
 The requisite level of academic knowledge is demonstrated through examinations taken elsewhere or by relevant experience.

-UCL have organised A course open day for 28 November 2020 (from 9am – 1pm) and Neil Turpin will be speaking as part of it.
-All, of course, will be virtual this year.
+UCL have organised A course open day for 25 November 2023 (from 9am – 1pm) and staff at the Faculty Office will be speaking as part of it.
 Click here for course details.

 The Master’s Qualifications Board considers (taking into account an applicant’s academic legal qualifications and experience in legal practice) whether the candidate has completed the academic stage and a Certificate of Exemption can be issued, or whether additional academic modules need to be studied first.